 Teaching a Team

 Well… After making an hour-long video that took me at least a week to set up, film, edit, cut, and then realize it still needed a lot of work I was disappointed.
 I realized my goal of teaching my team everything before the jam would not happen.
-So this idea failed, despite probably having the time I really didn’t have passion.
-I don’t actually like teaching that much.
+But it was a nice idea and I actually like doing this sort of stuff even though I would need more time to do it right.

 Here is the video I ended up spending so much time on :/